corsairmarks/combined_silfae_revisited/mod/README.md

     * Now uses the new Origin: Parasitic Evolution (requires Utopia)
     * Now has Civic: Shadow Council to replace the civic which became the origin
     * Can randomly spawn
-* You can use Silfae's custom Reptilian portraits (mixed, just Reptilians, or just just "Humans") for your own empires without any DLC requirements
+* You can use Silfae's custom Reptilian portraits (mixed, just Reptilians, or just "Humans") for your own empires without any DLC requirements

 # * Fix the broken portrait clothing selector for male rulers
 * Update portrait selection for Pops - higher-strata Pops (rulers, complex drones, bio-trophies, and precursors) may use laurel wreaths